curv3d/curv/docs/Shape_Atlas.rst

 Level 1: Advanced Shape API
   Includes the Distance Field Operations (section 3).
-  You need to understand the different SDF classes, and what which operations produce which classes of SDF.
+  You need to understand the different SDF classes, and which operations produce which classes of SDF.

 Level 2: Expert Shape API